uptime-industries/compute-blade-agent/README.md

 # computeblade-agent

-> :warning: this is still a beta-release & configuration&APIs might see breaking changes!
-It's not 100% feature complete yet but works
+> :warning: **Beta Release**: This software is currently in beta, and both configurations and APIs may undergo breaking changes.
+It is not yet 100% feature complete, but it functions as intended.

-The `computeblade-agent` is an OS agent interfacing with the [ComputeBlade](http://computeblade.com) hardware.
-It controls fan speed, LEDs and handles common events e.g.  to _identify_/find an individual blade in a server rack.
-In addition, it exposes hardware- and agent-related metrics on a [Prometheus](http://prometheus.io) endpoint.
+The `computeblade-agent` serves as an operating system agent interfacing with [ComputeBlade](http://computeblade.com) hardware.
+It takes charge of fan speed, LEDs, and manages common events, such as identifying or locating an individual blade in a server rack.
+Additionally, it exposes hardware- and agent-related metrics on a [Prometheus](http://prometheus.io) endpoint.

-**TL;DR, I just want it running on my blade script**:
+**Quick Setup with TL;DR**:
 ```bash
 curl -L -o /tmp/computeblade-agent-installer.sh https://raw.githubusercontent.com/Uptime-Lab/computeblade-agent/main/hack/autoinstall.sh
 chmod +x /tmp/computeblade-agent-installer.sh